ontohub/ruby-style-guide/README.md

   end
   ```

+* Prefer modules to classes which contain classes, since this is usually not necessary.

 * Prefer modules to classes with only class methods.
 Classes should be
   used only when it makes sense to create instances out of them.